kawansoft/AceQL.Client2/README.md

 Thanks to Gilles Echégut for the great input on the development and the documentation of [Advanced Features](#advanced-features).

-## Technical operating environment – Portable Class Library
+## Technical operating environment

-The AceQL C# Client SDK is entirely written in C# and is packaged as a Portable Class Library, which works on Windows Desktop and on Android, iOS & macOS with Xamarin.
+The AceQL C# Client SDK is entirely written in C# and is packaged as a [.Net Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) Library, which works on Windows Desktop and on Android, iOS & macOS with Xamarin.

 The targets of the library are:

-- NetFramework 4.5
+- .NET Core and .NET 5 2.0
-- ASP.NETCore 1.0
+- NetFramework 4.6.1
-- Windows8.x, Windows 10.
+- Xamarin.Android 8.0
-- Xamarin.Android
+- Xamarin.iOS/ Xamarin.iOS Classic 10.14
-- Xamarin.iOS/ Xamarin.iOS Classic
+- Xamarin.Mac 3.8
-- Xamarin.Mac
+- Windows Universal Platform 10.0.16299

 ## License